 Going Solar in Massachusetts

-In this overview, we will take a look at a wide variety of factors that may impact your decision, such as:
+In this overview, we will take a look at a wide variety of factors that may impact your decision specifically if you reside in Massachusetts.

-Financing Options for Solar in Massachusetts
+#2 Options for Buying Solar Panels in Massachusetts

 Once you’ve decided solar power is the right choice for powering your home, you’ll need to decide among the several available options to pay for your system.
 You can choose among options like paying cash, leasing, PPA (Power Purchase Agreements), and loans.